devgateway/www.developmentgateway.org/_posts/2013-04-11-announcing-the-plataforma-de-gestion-de-la-cooperacion.md

 created: 1365693153
 old_path: news/announcing-plataforma-de-gestion-de-la-cooperacion
 title: Announcing the Plataforma de Gestión de la Cooperación
-lede: "Today the Government of Honduras is launching their Aid Management Platform (Plataforma de Gestión de la Cooperación - PGC). \r\n\r\nThe PGC contains information on all external cooperation projects in the country, and allows citizens to interact with the information through public reports, documents, maps, and graphics.
+excerpt: "Today the Government of Honduras is launching their Aid Management Platform (Plataforma de Gestión de la Cooperación - PGC). \r\n\r\nThe PGC contains information on all external cooperation projects in the country, and allows citizens to interact with the information through public reports, documents, maps, and graphics.
 This